 - IAP Worldwide Services, a defense services provider, in its acquisition of certain assets from DRS Technologies

-In addition to being listed in Chambers, Jon was named a 2016 “Rising Star” in the field of M&A by Law360.
-Jon is a frequent author and has published articles with, or been quoted in materials published by, The Wall Street Journal, LexisNexis, Law360, Bloomberg BNA, IFLR, Financier Worldwide, International Financing Review, PEI Magazine and The Harvard Law School Blog on Corporate Governance and Financial Regulation.
+Jon is a frequent author and has published articles with, or been quoted in materials published by, The Wall Street Journal, The Financial Times, LexisNexis, Law360, Bloomberg BNA, IFLR, Financier Worldwide, International Financing Review, PEI Magazine and The Harvard Law School Blog on Corporate Governance and Financial Regulation.

 Jon received his J.D. from Northwestern University, Order of the Coif, magna cum laude, and his B.S. in Electrical Engineering from Cornell University.
 He is admitted to practice in the District of Columbia and New York.